prometheus-operator/prometheus-operator/Documentation/api.md

 list of namespaces.
 If <code>any</code> is true, it takes precedence over <code>matchNames</code>.
-If <code>matchNames</code> is empty and <code>any</code> is false, it means that the objects are selected from the current namespace.</p>
+If <code>matchNames</code> is empty and <code>any</code> is false, it means that the objects are selected from the current namespace.
+If <code>matchNames</code> is empty and <code>any</code> is false and <code>namespaceLabelSelector</code> is not empty, it means that the objects are select label from all namespaces or a list of namespaces.</p>
 </div>
 <table>
 <thead>